denotalabs/denota-protocol/contracts/src/RegistrarPlanning.md

 * Should the require statements be part of the interface?
 Would allow people to query canWrite(), canCash(), etc
 * should make constructor call out to the NotaRegistrar to set fees?
 Would need to store that on both if there are subowners/dappOperators within the module so it can credit/withdraw those on the module's side
 * Separate fee and non-fee ModuleBases (perhaps URI distinction ones as well?)

+### Hooks
+* Look into using this for dates: [https://github.com/Vectorized/solady/blob/main/src/utils/DateTimeLib.sol]